 A hail storm can have devastating effects on your home.
 Each year, the effects of hail damage cost Americans around $1 billion dollars.
 Throughout your home’s exterior, hail damage manifests itself in different ways.
 Here’s what to look for:

-Roofing: When hail hits your roof, it can cause the granules on your shingles to loosen.
+When strong winds and hail hits your roof, it can cause the granules on your shingles to loosen.
 One of the main purposes of the granules is to safeguard your roof from the sun & precipitation.
 Granule loss will accelerate the deterioration of your roof as it is no longer protected from nature’s elements.
-In some cases, this can mean a leaky roof.
+In some cases, large hail damage can mean a leaky roof.
 A quick way to verify whether your shingles have been damaged is to look at your gutter’s downspouts.
 If you notice a significant amount of roofing granules collecting, it’s a sign that your roof may have been damaged in a hailstorm.
-Your roof vents and flashing will often show indentations if hail has occurred.
-Even without seeing this, it is a good idea to work with a reputable professional to evaluate whether your roof has been compromised.
+Your roof vents and flashing will often show indentations if hail impact has occurred.
+Even without seeing this, it is a good idea to work with a reputable storm damage professional to evaluate whether your roof has been compromised.
 Some effects of hail are not immediately evident; a roof can be weakened by hail, but not fail for a year or two.
-Hail can void your roofing manufacturer’s warranty, another reason it’s important to have your roof evaluated if you suspect hail damage.
+Hail can void your roofing manufacturer’s warranty, another reason why it’s important to have your roof evaluated if you suspect hail damage.